-How to do a colon transit time test using beetroot?
+How to do a gut transit time test using beetroot?

 The transit time test is a great way to evaluate how quickly or slowly your gut is moving along the foods you are eating your digestive tract.
 It is a very simple yet valuable test to carry out at home to gain insights about the effectiveness of your gut motility.
 If you suffer from a sluggish digestion such as constipation, feeling full for long, flatulence or bloating this may be a good place to start to gain insights to your wonderous world called the gut!